The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/skills-overview.md

 ![LucidDreaming](/img/jobs/healers/scholar/Lucid_Dreaming.png)  \
 **Lucid Dreaming**

 This is your primary way of regenerating MP.
-It will slowly tick up mana over its duration.
+It will slowly tick up mana over its duration (21s).
 MP will tick every 3s, on the server tick.
 Use it on cooldown with your second Biolysis refresh and on cooldown afterwards.
-Remember that Ruin 2 and Broil 3 do consume your MP as often as your other spells do.
+Remember that Ruin II and Broil III do consume your MP as often as your other spells do.
 Under heavy healing with Succors and Adloquiums, this ability needs to be on cooldown to minimize the lack of MP or the need to meld Piety.
+It has a recast time of 60s.

 ![Swiftcast](/img/jobs/healers/scholar/Swiftcast.png)  \
 **Swiftcast**